Walt Disney World: One Day Park Hopper Touring Plan

 The Walt Disney World Resort is enormous.
 Encompassing four gated theme parks as well as multiple water park, mini-golf courses, nighttime entertainment districts and many other features, Walt Disney World is a place that one could vacation for a month and still not see and do everything that is offered.

 If you have only one day in the Disney area, you may question whether it is even worth spending the money.
 After all, how much could you possibly see and do in only one day?
 Fortunately, the answer to that question is: Quite a lot.
 It takes extreme planning and organization, not to mention stamina and fortitude, but it is in fact quite possible to see the highlights of all four gated parks in only one day of touring.
-Follow the tips below to maximize your time.
+Follow the One Day Park Hopper Touring Plantips, and Plan a one day park hopper to maximize your time.
 Warning: exhaustion is likely to commence!
 However, this author has successfully visited all four parks in the same day and lived to tell the tale.
 Be sure to stay hydrated!

 *Note* The schedule below is based on average park closing times of: